ibm-cloud-docs/databases-for-mongodb-gen2/getting-started.md

 3. In **Service details**, configure the following:
    - **Location** - Select a location that supports Gen 2.
    - **Service name** - The name can be any string and is the name that is used on the web and in the CLI to identify the new deployment.
-   - **Resource group** - If you are organizing your services into [resource groups](/docs/account?topic=account-account_setup), specify the resource group in this field.
+   - **Resource group** - If you are organizing your services into [resource groups](/docs/account?topic=account-account_setup){: external}, specify the resource group in this field.
 Otherwise, you can leave it at default.
-For more information, see [Managing resource groups](docs/account?topic=account-rgs&interface=ui)
+For more information, see [Managing resource groups](docs/account?topic=account-rgs&interface=ui){: external}.
 4. **Resource allocation** - Specify the initial RAM, disk, and cores for your databases.
 The minimum sizes of memory and disk are selected by default.
 With dedicated cores, your resource group is given a single-tenant host with a minimum reserve of CPU shares.
 Your deployments are then allocated the number of cores that you specify. *Once provisioned, disk cannot be scaled down.*
 5. In **Service configuration**, configure the following:
    - **Database version** [Set only at deployment]{: tag-red} - The deployment version of your database.
 To ensure optimal performance, run the preferred version.
 The latest minor version is used automatically and currently the only option for Gen 2 databases.
-For more information, see [Database versioning policy](/docs/cloud-databases?topic=cloud-databases-versioning-policy)
-   - **Encryption** - If you use [Key Protect](/docs/cloud-databases?topic=cloud-databases-key-protect&interface=ui), an instance and key can be selected to encrypt the deployment's disk.
+   - **Encryption** - If you use [Key Protect](/docs/databases-for-mongodb-gen2?topic=databases-for-mongodb-gen2-key-protect&interface=ui), an instance and key can be selected to encrypt the deployment's disk.
 If you do not use your own key, the deployment automatically creates and manages its own disk encryption key.
 6. Click **Create**.
 The {{site.data.keyword.databases-for}} **Resource list** page opens.
 7. When your instance has been provisioned, click the instance name to view more information.